nf-core/taxprofiler/docs/usage.md

 ### Multiple runs of the same sample

 The `sample` identifiers have to be the same when you have re-sequenced the same sample more than once e.g. to increase sequencing depth.
-The pipeline will process reads before performing profiling.
+The pipeline will concatenate different runs FASTQ files of the same sample before performing profiling, when `--perform_runmerging` is supplied.
 Below is an example for the same sample sequenced across 3 lanes:

 ```console
 sample,run_accession,instrument_platform,fastq_1,fastq_2,fasta